pexip/os-bind9/doc/arm/reference.rst

 the same zone files both inside and outside an :rfc:`1918` cloud and using RPZ to delete answers that would otherwise contain :rfc:`1918` values on the externally visible name server or view.

+Also by default, when :iscman:`named` is started it may start answering to queries before the response policy zones are completely loaded and processed.
+This can be changed with the ``servfail-until-ready yes`` option, in which case incoming requests will result in SERVFAIL answer, until all the response policy zones are ready.
+Note that if one or more response policy zones fail to load, :iscman:`named` starts responding to queries according to those zones that did load.
+Note, that enabling this option has no effect when a DNS Response Policy Service (DNSRPS) interface is used.

 Also by default, RPZ actions are applied only to DNS requests that either do not request DNSSEC metadata (DO=0) or when no DNSSEC records